blaze-project/blaze-project.github.io/docs/references.md

 References
 ---

-# Blaze Related Use Cases and Publications
+# Auron Related Use Cases and Publications

-For more information about Blaze, please refer to the following links.
+For more information about Auron, please refer to the following links.

 <table class="my-table">